 Amadubi Rural Tourism Centre is a rural village and a tourist site in Jamshedpur.
 The tourists are taken around in decked bullock carts for sightseeing of the local tribal culture and artworks.
 Pyatkar paintings are the highlight of the region.
 You can also witness local kirtan songs, visit traditional cottages etc.; besides experiencing adventure sports like parasailing, mountain climbing etc.

-Known For : Patratu Valley Panch Gagh Falls Birsa Zoological Park
+Known For : Panch Gagh Falls Patratu Valley Topchanchi Lake

 Ranchi is the capital of mineral-rich state Jharkhand.
 Located at an altitude of 700 metres, Ranchi was once identified as the summer capital of Bihar owing to its altitude of 700 metres, waterfalls, surrounding forest and beautiful river Subarnekha flowing by.
 There are not many sightseeing spots in Ranchi, but due to better flight connectivity, natural surroundings of Ranchi are becoming popular among travellers.
 The weather here remains pleasant during evenings and night.

 Known For : Bhatinda Falls Maithon Dam Topchanchi Lake

 Commonly known as India’s Coal Capital, Dhanbad is one of the most populated cities in Jharkhand.
 Dhanbad is best known for being a commercial mega-producer and owner of the most significant number of coal mines, factories and industry bases.
 Due to the presence of the coal industries, this city has gained immense commercial success.